mcandocia/keyToEnglish/README.md

 ## Usage

-The simplest way to use the package is by using the default word list, `wl_common`, and hasing fields as follows:
+The simplest way to use the package is by using the default word list, `wl_common`, and having fields as follows:

     keyToEnglish(1:5)
     # [1] "ProcedureCombAdmitCountryVoice"           "ParentPericarpNotionPompousTreat"